BordGaisIntegration/.github/pull_request_template.md

 # Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
-Use GitHub Copilot to generate the description.
+List any dependencies that are required for this change.

 Fixes # (issue)